dotnet-presentations/aspnetcore-concepts-workshop/Labs/Logging and Diagnostics.md

         ...
     }
     ```
 2. Run the application and open a browser window with `http://localhost:5000/` as the address.
-The browser should show a generic error page but the exception message should appear in the console.
+The browser should show a generic browser error page but the exception message should appear in the console.

 ## Adding the diagnostics middleware

-1. Add the `Microsoft.AspNet.Diagnostics` to `project.json`:
+1. Add the `Microsoft.AspNetCore.Diagnostics` to `project.json`:

     ```JSON
       "dependencies": {
-        "Microsoft.AspNetCore.Diagnostics": "1.0.0-*",
+        "Microsoft.AspNetCore.Diagnostics": "1.0.0-rc2-final",
-        "Microsoft.AspNetCore.Server.Kestrel": "1.0.0-*",
+        "Microsoft.AspNetCore.Server.Kestrel": "1.0.0-rc2-final",
-        "Microsoft.Extensions.Logging.Console": "1.0.0-*",
+        "Microsoft.Extensions.Logging.Console": "1.0.0-rc2-final",
-        "Serilog.Framework.Logging": "1.0.0-*"
+        "Serilog.Extensions.Logging": "1.0.0-rc2-10110"
       },
     ```